aman-pandey23/joy_arduino_ros/README.md

 # joy_arduino_ros

-Package requires ROSserial to be installed and library to be available in Arduino ide follow http://wiki.ros.org/rosserial_arduino/Tutorials/Arduino%20IDE%20Setup
+Package requires ROSserial to be installed and library to be available in Arduino IDE follow http://wiki.ros.org/rosserial_arduino/Tutorials/Arduino%20IDE%20Setup

 To use :